The petition of residents of the constituency of North Ayrshire and Arran,

 Even the perception that our electoral system is vulnerable to fraud is damaging for public confidence.
 Data from our pilot evaluations in 2018 and 2019 show that the requirement to show identification increased voter confidence in the voting process.
+This is supported by the Electoral Commission’s recent survey which found that the majority of the public say a requirement to show identification at polling stations would make them more confident in the security of the voting system.
 Both rounds of voter identification pilots also demonstrated our ability to collaborate very successfully with local authorities and support them in delivering voter identification that works for voters.

 Voters in Northern Ireland have been required by law to show paper identification since 1985, and the Labour Government introduced photographic identification at polling stations across Northern Ireland in 2003.
-The experience in Northern Ireland illustrates that, once the requirement has become established and is part and parcel of the voting process, the vast majority of voters complete the voting process after turning up at the polling station.
+Voter identification has been operating with ease in Northern Ireland for decades and has proven to be effective at tackling electoral fraud and improving voter confidence.
 This is also the case in many countries around the world, where voter identification works with ease.

 Everyone who is eligible to vote will continue to be able to do so.

 New research published by the Government shows that 98% of voters already own a photographic document that is on the list of acceptable types of identification under this policy.
-The figure was between 96% to 99% across all age groups and regions, and the research found that 99% of people from ethnic minorities owned an accepted form of photographic identification, as did 99% of those aged 18 to 29.
-This research can be found at: https://commonslibrary.parliament.uk/research-briefings/cbp-9187/
+The figure was between 96%-99% across all age groups and regions and the research found that 99% of people from ethnic minorities owned an accepted form of photographic identification, as did 99% of those aged 18-29.
+This research can be found at: https://commonslibrary.parliament.uk/research-briefings/cbp-9187/.